ocsp/vuepress-netlify-cms/docs/README.md

   details: Easily upload images to your repo with an uploader
 - title: Powerful Deployments
   details: Leverage the power of netlify and VuePress to deploy statically
-footer: Kashima Nai · All rights reserved
+footer: Kashima Nai·All rights reserved
 title: FRONT PAGE
 ---